-The Chief Executive of children’s charity Barnardo's has claimed that as many as 15,000 children could have been illegally adopted in Ireland.
+The Chief Executive of children’s charity Barnardo's claimed, in May 2018, that as many as 15,000 children could have been illegally adopted in Ireland.

 “This was a crime against these people and their mothers.
 Mothers who were told that their babies had died,” Fergus Finlay told RTÉ’s radio show Morning Ireland

 The claim came after Irish Minister for Children and Youth Affairs Katherine Zappone on Tuesday revealed that the Irish child and family agency Tusla has confirmed 126 cases of incorrectly registered births.

 These 126 people will now be contacted by social workers from Tusla to inform them that their adoptive parents were wrongly and illegally registered on their birth certificate as their birth parents.

 Tusla revealed that as many as 79 people in these cases may be "entirely unaware of the circumstances of their birth."

 The 126 established cases were registered by St Patrick’s Guild adoption society between 1946 and 1969.
 The youngest person affected is 49 and the oldest is 72.

 Campaigners say they have been raising the issue of illegal adoptions for many years and the practice was extremely widespread.https://t.co/vIgdJMJBDo— TheJournal.ie (@thejournal_ie) May 30, 2018

 “I suspect every single adoption agency in the country is involved, that’s 150,000 babies, it would be amazing if at least ten percent of them were not illegal.”